Posted on Leave a comment

 • Reason: Releases tightly bound compounds from tough plant fibers

-Heat exposure is limited and closely controlled.
+• Consequently, heat exposure is limited and carefully controlled.

 What We Avoid